North Coast railway line, Queensland

-The North Coast railway line is a 1681 km 1067 mm railway line in Queensland, Australia.
+The North Coast railway line (NCL) is a 1681 km 1067 mm gauge railway line in Queensland, Australia.
 It commences at Roma Street station, Brisbane, and largely parallels the Queensland coast to Cairns in Far North Queensland.
 The line is electrified between Brisbane and Rockhampton.
 Along the way, the 1680 km railway passes through the numerous towns and cities of eastern Queensland including Nambour, Bundaberg, Gladstone, Rockhampton, Mackay and Townsville.
 The line though the centre of Rockhampton runs down the middle of Denison Street.